abynox/ShockAlarmApp/README.md

 - [x] Better desktop support (layout)
 - [ ] Better desktop support (dynamic layout)
 - [x] Show 3 point menu when 1 shocker is selected
-- [ ] Share codes sometimes can't be claimed when the app is already open
+- [x] Share codes sometimes can't be claimed when the app is already open (treating as fixed for now)
 - [x] Show loading animation when share codes are loading in after shares loaded
 - [x] Allow toggling of the captive portal
 - [x] Add alarm renaming